What a year: this was 2025

 • Temporarily storing excess precipitation to prevent disasters: we began our next chapter in De Onlanden.

-• Working on cleaner and healthier water, for example, with the major project completed in Paterswoldsemeer.
+• Working on cleaner and healthier water, for example, with a major project completed in lake Paterswoldsemeer.

-• Modernizing our treatment plants in Garmerwolde and Gaarkeuken to return wastewater to surface water in a safer and cleaner manner.
+• Modernising our treatment plants in Garmerwolde and Gaarkeuken to return wastewater to surface water in a safer and cleaner manner.

-• Continuing to work tirelessly to ensure safe living with water along the nearly completed reinforced Lauwersmeer dike and at Nieuwe Waterwerken in Zoutkamp.
+• Continuing to work tirelessly on waterproofing the future with the almost completed reinforced Lauwersmeer dyke and at Nieuwe Waterwerken (hydraulic-engineering works) in Zoutkamp.

-• Managing high tides at sea by occasionally closing the dike passages in Delfzijl.
+• Controlling high tides at sea by occasionally closing the dyke passages in Delfzijl.

-• Supporting ecology with artificial reefs along the Wadden Sea coast and a dike passage at Marnewaard.
+• Supporting ecology with artificial reefs along the Wadden Sea coast and a dyke passage at Marnewaard.

-• Taking steps towards a balanced transition between fresh and salt water in Lauwersmeer.
+• Taking steps towards a balanced transition between freshwater and saltwater in lake Lauwersmeer.

-Work on water also includes: dredging, repairing quay walls, restoring heritage, mowing, controlling exotic species, and detecting sources of pollution in our surface water.
+Work on water also includes: dredging, repairing embankment walls, restoring heritage, mowing, controlling exotic species, and detecting sources of pollution in our surface water.

 Thank you!